Yellowstone Horse II Highlights

 Girls who participate in this adventure will gain knowledge and appreciation with each turn, becoming stewards of the land, and being introduced to skills necessary to work with pack animals in the rugged wilderness.
 All of this adventure and learning takes place in a fun, non-competitive atmosphere, that will make this an adventure to remember.

 Want more fun this summer?
-It's easy to add on the Majestic Big Sky Adventure (II) and enjoy 25 days of adventure with Alpengirl!
+It's easy to add on the Montana & Yellowstone Adventure and enjoy 25 days of adventure with Alpengirl!

 Day 1: Arriving at Bozeman Yellowstone Int’l Airport your Alpenguides will greet you and introduce you to the rest of your group.
 Name games and icebreakers abound before we all hop into the van and drive to our first campsite.
 Once we learn how to set up our tents, we’ll continue to get to know each other, then enjoy the first of many delicious and fresh camp meals such as chicken burritos with organic blue corn chips and salsa followed by a surprise dessert.